 The upstairs of our home has two bedrooms and a bathroom.
 I showed some before photos of what will be our “master bedroom” the other day [here], and I’m already looking forward to finishing that room and decorating it.
 However, what I’ve been MOST excited about is decorating the 2nd bedroom – it will be Henry’s room!
 And let’s be real, kids rooms are just more fun.
 That’s the way it should be right?
 They’re for KIDS!

 I go back and forth between choosing finishes in our home that are “resale friendly” and ones that I truly love.
 I’m trying to do a happy medium between the two.
 I know we won’t live in this house forever, but I want it to reflect our family’s style while we do!
 So, I’ve really been thinking about doing a fun accent wall in Henry’s bedroom.
+Wallpapering is an option but I know with paint I can create something bespoke that fits Henry well. provided me with the inspiration to decorate Henry’s walls in the way I have.
 I know it probably won’t be resale friendly but I want it to be fun.
 And we can always paint over it when we’re getting ready to move out, right?

 I’ve been doing some “research” on Pinterest for some inspiration and thought I’d share a roundup here.
 I like finding several inspiration photos and taking aspects from each that I really love to create a space that feels personalized and not too matchy-matchy.

 I haven’t quite decided how I want to decorate yet, but I am excited to create a toddler-friendly space for our little guy.
 We’ve already bought him a bed and a mattress, there’s so many mattress sizes available!
 It’s amazing!